emirkmo/fastapi_microsoft_identity/README.md

 > [!IMPORTANT]
 > Forked from semi abandoned repo, work is in progress to update including usin MSAL.
 > I have no affliation or associated with Microsoft or any of original authors.
-All
+All work, trademarks, copyrights, belong to owners.
+Used within bounds of MIT License.

 FastAPI authentication with Microsoft Identity
 ==========================